dominodatalab/domino-blueprints/advanced-credential-propagation/irsa/tutorial.md

 botocore.errorfactory.InvalidIdentityTokenException: An error occurred (InvalidIdentityToken) when calling the AssumeRoleWithWebIdentity operation: No OpenIDConnect provider found in your account for https://oidc.eks.us-west-2.amazonaws.com/id/C7F107CAE94B194C9AF67A09A84B878B
 ```

-You will see that the you cannot assume this role because it does not exist.
+Notice that you cannot assume this role because it does not exist.
 Now consider this role
 `arn:aws:iam::<AWS_ACCOUNT_NO>:role/<AWS_IAM_ROLE>` which actually exists and add a trust policy as follows:

 ```json